ch-stark/argocdpoliciesblog/blog_simplified.md

           requests.nvidia.com/gpu: 4
    ```

-   `Benefits` of this approach are among others that there is no `duplication` of policies (and thus easier maintenance) as you     customize specific elements of a policy over various clusters within the fleet.
+    Benefit of this approach are among others that there is no `duplication` of policies (and thus easier maintenance) as you       customize specific elements of a policy over various clusters within the fleet.
     You find [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/governance/governance?extIdCarryOver=true&sc_cid=7013a00000387pqAAA#support-templates-in-config-policies) a list of all configuration-options.

 3. RHACM Policy framework provides the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces
     based on namespace `names`, `labels` or `expressions`.

-    In RHACM version 2.6 - as you see below - we enhanced our `namespaceSelector` to chose namespaces also by `label` and          `expression` which gives you more flexibility on which namespaces you like to operate on:
+    In RHACM version 2.6 - as you see below - we enhanced our `namespaceSelector` to choose namespaces also by `label` and          `expression` which gives you more flexibility on which namespaces you like to operate on:

     ```
        namespaceSelector: